creasty/jsonity/README.md

 I'd been writing JSON API with [Jbuilder](https://github.com/rails/jbuilder), [RABL](https://github.com/nesquena/rabl) and [ActiveModel::Serializer](https://github.com/rails-api/active_model_serializers), but nothing of them meet my requirement and use case.

-- Jbuilder is very verbose in syntax, functonalities of partial and mixin are actually weak
+- Jbuilder is very verbose in syntax, and its functonalities of partial and mixin are actually weak
 - RABL has simple syntax, but writing complex data structure with it is not very readable
 - ActiveModel::Serializer is persuasive role in Rails architecture, but can get very useless when you need to fully control what attributes of nested (associated) object to be included from controller